MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 1. Take a couple minutes to review the error handling recommendations.

     GitHub Copilot should provide guidance on maintaining consistent error handling patterns across the refactored methods.
-This is critical because the current method has complex error handling with rollback procedures that must be preserved.
+This guidance is critical because the current method has complex error handling with rollback procedures that must be preserved.

     The recommendations should address:
     - How to maintain the current rollback behavior (like releasing inventory on payment failures).